itsyst/itsyst/README.md

 #### Hi, I'm Khaled 👏, ambitious and proactive certified System Developer .NET driven by new challenges and collaborating with others.
 I ❤ getting involved in Problem Solving and I enjoy a lot working with Aspp.Net Core, React, VueJS, Angular, Laravel, and Django and I'am always hungry to learn new things.

 - 💻 I’m currently working on Angular e-Commerce project.
-- 📚 I’m currently learning Python & Django ...
+- 📚 I’m currently learning Java & Spring ...
 - 👨‍👨‍👦  I’m looking to collaborate on ...
 - 💬 Ask me anything, Would love to answer.<img src="https://github.com/itsyst/itsyst/blob/main/gifs/peace.gif" width="15px">
 #### 😂  Here is a random joke that'll make you laugh!